-Because of all the humidity and excess water, a shower is a perfect place for mold to thrive.
+Because of all the humidity and excess water, caulk, tile, shower walls, and other parts of a shower are the perfect place for mold to thrive.
 It can quickly find its way into every crack and crevice of your bathroom.
 And if you have a slightly clogged bathtub drain with standing water this can make matters worse.
-Start with the thinking – no excess water or humidity equals no mold anywhere in the bathroom.
+Start with the thinking – no excess humidity equals no mold anywhere in the shower.

 Worry not, as how to get rid of mold in the shower and throughout the bathroom is quite simple.
 With a few magic ingredients and a bit of elbow grease, you’ll get rid of that pesky mold in your shower in no time.